Beth El offers both Conservative and Orthodox worship opportunities. All are welcome to attend services in either community.

 - select Friday evenings at 6:00 pm.
 Check the calendar for details.

 Beth El welcomes anyone with special needs.
-In an effort to ensure that everyone can participate fully, “buddies” will be available through the Jewish Federation’s BRIDGES program to help anyone with special needs.
 Please contact the office in advance if your family would like to be partnered with a “buddy.”

 The use of cameras, video equipment, and cell phones is not allowed during Shabbat services.

 We ask that all men wear kippot during services.